CtrlK

 Specificity

-Lists multiple specific concrete actions: 'replacing exception overuse with Optional and VAVR Either types', 'designing error type hierarchies using sealed classes and enums', 'implementing monadic error composition pipelines', 'establishing functional control flow patterns'.
-These are highly specific technical capabilities.
+Lists multiple specific concrete actions: replacing exception overuse with Optional and VAVR Either types, designing error type hierarchies using sealed classes and enums, implementing monadic error composition pipelines, establishing functional control flow patterns, and reserving exceptions for system-level failures.

 3 / 3